Historiography of Adolf Hitler: Structuralism

-Before the invasion, the Einsatzgruppen were not given explicit orders for the total extermination of Jews on Soviet territory.
-Along with the general incitement to an ideological and racial war, however, they were given the general task of liquidating "potential" enemies.
-Heydrich's much-debated directive of 2 July 1941 was a minimal list of those who had to be liquidated immediately, including all Jews in state and party positions.
-It is very likely, moreover, that the Einsatzgruppen leaders were told of the future goal of a Judenfrei [Jew-free] Russia through systematic mass murder.

-Swiss historian Philippe Burrin argues that such a decision was not made before August 1941 at the earliest.
+The Swiss historian, Philippe Burrin, argues that such a decision was not made before August 1941 at the earliest.
 Browning argues that sometime in mid-July 1941 Hitler made the decision to begin general genocide owing to his exhilaration over his victories over the Red Army, whereas Burrin contends that the decision was made in late August 1941 owing to Hitler's frustration over the slowing down of the Wehrmacht.
 Kershaw argues that the dramatic expansion in both the range of victims and the intensity of the killings after mid-August 1941 indicates that Hitler issued an order to that effect, most probably a verbal order conveyed to the Einsatzgruppen commanders through either Himmler or Heydrich.

 Major biographies since the 1970s

 Joachim Fest

-Joachim Fest (1926–2006) was a German historian who wrote a biography of Hitler, Hitler: Eine Biographie (1973) which was the first major biography of Hitler since Alan Bullock's Hitler: A Study in Tyranny (1952) and was the first by a German writer.
+Joachim Fest (1926–2006) was a German historian who wrote a biography of Hitler, Hitler: Eine Biographie (1973) (which was translated into English as Hitler (1974) by Richard and Clara Winston) which was the first major biography of Hitler since Alan Bullock's Hitler: A Study in Tyranny (1952) and was the first by a German writer.
 It was much praised by reviewers for its elegant style.
 Fest relied almost entirely on published sources, thereby avoiding the archival research that historians specialize in.
 He sees Hitler as a "singular personality," and downplays structuralism or indeed any systematic analysis of political and social context.
 He made his strongest statement against the structuralist historiography.
 Historians agreed to the quality of the work, but they noted that he downplayed the key role of conservative elites who enabled the Nazis come to power in 1933.

 John Toland

-American historian John Toland (1912–2004) wrote a biography of Hitler (1976) which was based on an extensive amount of original research, such as previously unpublished documents, diaries, notes, photographs, and interviews with Hitler’s colleagues and associates.
+American historian John Toland (1912–2004) wrote a biography of Hitler (1976) which was based on an extensive amount of original research, such as previously unpublished documents, diaries, notes, photographs, and interviews with Hitler's colleagues and associates.